 Smoke detectors in both the workplace and at home have the capacity to save lives.
-The newest regulations give people in Massachusetts clear instructions on when and how detectors need to be assessed, maintained, and replaced.
+The newest regulations give Massachusetts residents clear instructions on when and how smoke detectors need to be assessed, maintained, and replaced.

-Correct placement of these detectors can make them more effective and prevent fires from becoming deadly.
+Placing smoke detectors in the correct areas can make them more effective and prevent fires from becoming deadly.
 By tightening up the law, the state hopes to prevent and reduce smoke- and fire-related fatalities altogether.

 Knowing the most recent Massachusetts smoke detector law and understanding its regulations is essential to keeping your family and home safe in a fire or gas leak.
 Here is what you need to know to stay up-to-date with the detection laws.

 In the United States, approximately 2,000 people lose their lives in residential fires every year.
 According to National Fire Protection Association, almost 50 percent of home fires happen while the residents are asleep.